spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 | csi-aws-ebs        | 1.16.x | Storage            |

-As you fill out the information for a layer, click on **Next** to proceed to the following layer.
+As you fill out the information for each layer, click on **Next** to proceed to the next layer.

 Click on **Confirm** after you have completed filling out all the core layers.